Mathnerd314/stroscot/docs/Commentary/State.rst

 Colored values
 ==============

-Let's revisit Bob Nystrom's traits of `function coloring <http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/>`__\ . `tel on HN <https://news.ycombinator.com/item?id=8985436>`__ suggested using red = impure, and `Gavin <https://gavinhoward.com/2022/04/i-believe-zig-has-function-colors/#review-of-function-colors>`__ suggested replacing "call" with "use".
-Most of it is then about "impure functions", which we can call actions.
-We allow running actions in a pure environment if you provide an I/O simulation.
+Often mentioned during I/O discussions are Bob Nystrom's traits of `function coloring <http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/>`__\ . `tel on HN <https://news.ycombinator.com/item?id=8985436>`__ suggested using red = impure, and `Gavin <https://gavinhoward.com/2022/04/i-believe-zig-has-function-colors/#review-of-function-colors>`__ suggested replacing "call" with "use".
+Most of the traits are then about "impure functions", which Stroscot calls actions.
+Stroscot allows running actions in a pure environment using an I/O simulation.
 With these modifications the traits read:

 1. Values include pure functions and actions.
 2. The way you use a value depends on its type.
-3. You can only use an action from within another action, or within an action simulator.
+3. You can only use an action from within another action, or within an I/O simulator.
 4. Actions are more painful to use (than pure functions).
 5. Some core library members are actions.

-The only trait here that seems disadvantageous is 4.
-Nystrom lists the following pain points for JS:
+The only trait here that might be disadvantageous is 4.
+Nystrom lists the following pain points for JS async actions:

 * verbose to compose in expressions because of the callbacks / promise goop
 * annoying hoops to use error-handling
-* can’t be used with try/catch or inside a lot of other control flow statements.
+* can’t be used with try/catch or a lot of other control flow statements.
 * can't call a function that returns a future from synchronous code

-But then he says C# async-await "solves" all of these but the first - actions can be used similarly to pure functions, but require "a liberal garnish of await".
-But he seems to feel that requiring await is a deal-breaker.
-He further says the real solution is "threads/goroutines/coroutines/fibers. more precisely: multiple independent callstacks that can be switched between."
-In fact it is not threads but *continuations* that make callstacks first-class.
-By using continuations as the I/O abstraction there is no distinction between sync and async, or rather it is all async.
-Particularly, all low-level operations are implemented in async style (taking a callback).
-You can still write sequential code in sync style, but for more complex cases you have to drop back down to the callbacks/continuation model or compose sequential code with combinators.
+C# async-await solves all but the first, but the await keyword is still painful.
+Nystrom says the real solution is "multiple independent callstacks that can be switched between."
+Stroscot goes further than switching and makes I/O callstacks first-class continuations.
+With continuations as the I/O abstraction, there is no distinction between sync and async, or rather it is all async.
+In particular all low-level operations are implemented in async style (taking callbacks), and combinators must be written using the callback/continuation model.
+But simple sequential code can be written in sync style and this interoperates seamlessly with the async code.
+Thus Stroscot's I/O continuation model solves the distinction pain Nystrom was complaining about.

-But this only solves the async/sync distinction Nystrom was complaining about, not the pure/impure dichotomy.
-Regardless of clever syntactic tricks, impurity cannot be hidden completely.
+There is still a pure/impure dichotomy though.
+Regardless of syntax, impurity cannot be hidden completely.
 Actions will always have some conceptual overhead compared to pure functions because they are sensitive to execution order.
-I don't know if this will make anyone "spit in your coffee and/or deposit some even less savory fluids in it", but I/O is unfortunately awkward in a pure or mathematical world.
+I don't know if this will make anyone "spit in your coffee and/or deposit some even less savory fluids in it" (Nystrom), but I/O is unfortunately awkward in a pure or mathematical world.
 A program that does no I/O must be an infinite loop (it cannot even exit, because that requires a syscall). :cite:`jonesTacklingAwkwardSquad2001` classifies I/O under the "awkward squad".

 "Unsafe" I/O
 ============